Rabbid76/graphics-snippets/documentation/projection_and_depth.md

 **Perspective Clip Space**
 ![near far plane](image/perspective.png)

-The objects between the near plane and the far plane of the camera frustum are mappend to the range (-1, 1) of the NDC.<br/>
+The objects between the near plane and the far plane of the camera frustum are mapped to the range (-1, 1) of the NDC.<br/>

 <br/><hr/>